Above: from the project Into Oblivion by Maja Daniels, the 2016 B&DF grantee.

 - a written project proposal of 500-750 words; include how the grant funds will be used

 - examples of the work-in-progress—15 to 25 images

 - a resume/CV

-Detailed instructions will be available August 1, 2017, a few weeks before submissions will be accepted.
+Detailed instructions will be available August 25, 2017, a week before submissions will be accepted.